Mallender History, Family Crest & Coats of Arms

 Early Origins of the Mallender family

-Essex where they held a family seat as Lords of the Manor.
+The surname Mallender was first found in Essex where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1208 Gerard Mallenden when they held lands.

 Early History of the Mallender family